matheus-fga/cardapioOnline-api/README.md

 # enter the folder
 cd cardapioOnline-api/

-# Install dependencies
+# install dependencies
 yarn

-# With a mongoDB instance running locally on port: 27017, run:
+# with a mongoDB instance running locally on port: 27017, run:
 yarn db:seed

-# And then, run:
+# and then, run:
 yarn dev

 ```